Hierarchical Correlation Clustering and Tree Preserving Embedding: Hierarchical Correlation Clustering

 We may rewrite the cost function as

 We then have

-Therefore, correlation clustering aims to minimize the inter-cluster similarities, and in other words, to maximize the inter-cluster dissimilarities.
-This inspires us an effective method for hierarchical (agglomerative) correlation clustering of positive and negative (dis)similarities.
-At each step, we merge the two clusters that have a minimal dissimilarity (or a maximal similarity), where we define the dissimilarity between the two clusters $\mathbf u$ and $\mathbf v$ according to
+Therefore, correlation clustering aims to minimize the inter-cluster similarities, and in other words, it maximizes the inter-cluster dissimilarities.
+This formulation in Eq. \ref{eq:MinCut} inspires us for a \emph{consistent} way of defining a new inter-cluster dissimilarity function for hierarchical (agglomerative) correlation clustering of positive and negative (dis)similarities.
+At each step, we merge the two clusters that have a minimal dissimilarity (or a maximal similarity), where we define the dissimilarity between the two clusters $\mathbf u$ and $\mathbf v$ as

-Algorithm \ref{alg:hierarchical_CC} describes hierarchical correlation clustering (HCC) in detail.
-The algorithm at the beginning assumes $n$ singleton clusters, one for every object.
-For each cluster, it obtains the nearest cluster and the respective similarity.
-The algorithm then iteratively performs the following steps. i) Finds the two nearest clusters according to the dissimilarity measure in Eq. \ref{eq:distCC}. ii) Merges the respective clusters to build a new cluster at a higher level. iii) Updates the inter-cluster similarity matrix $\mathbf S$, the nearest neighbor vector $nn\_ind$ and the respective similarities $nn\_sim$.\footnote{In our implementation, we use a data structure similar to the linkage matrix used by \emph{scipy} library in Python to encode the dendrogram and store the intermediate clusters properly.}